Want to help flip a Republican out of their Senate seat in Georgia this November? How about two?

-Loeffler’s seat: Who will be running in this election is very fluid.
-Loeffler is expected to run and has the backing of the Governor.
+Loeffler’s seat: Who will be running in this special election is very fluid.
+Loeffler is running and has the backing of the Governor.
 Rep. Doug Collins (R) has verbally announced he’ll run for the seat, and is an ardent advocate for Trump.
 The bitter fight between the two for Republican voters in Georgia could create a scenario where the Democrat wins the race.
-When this races settles a bit, you’ll be able to find all the candidates HERE.
+Because this is a special election, there is no primary.
+If no candidate gets 50% of the vote, there will be a runoff after the November 3 election.
+You can find all the candidates running HERE.

-How you can help the Democrats flip this Senate seat
+How you can help the Democrats flip these Senate seats

 No surprise, it’s going to take good old fashioned organizing and investment.